What is a laser?

 How many laser treatments can I expect?

-- Small red vessels can usually be removed in only 1 to 3 sessions and are normally invisible directly after the treatment.
+- Small red vessels can usually be removed in only 1 to 3 sessions and are generally invisible directly after the treatment.

-- Several sessions may be necessary to remove bigger veins and spider veins.
+- Several sessions may be necessary to remove more prominent veins and spider veins.

 - Clinicians generally recommend waiting from 3 to 8 weeks between laser sessions for hair removal.